rodcoelho/cache/README.md

     ...
     ...
         def algo(self):
-            # your code                     # your custom replacement algorithm goes here, like FIFO for example
+            # your new replacement algo     # your custom replacement algorithm goes here, like FIFO for example
                                             # this will override the parent class default LRU replacement algorithm
     c = YourCustomCache(10)